goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Use your preferred tool (e.g. `npm outdated` or [npm-check-updates](https://www.npmjs.com/package/npm-check-updates)) to detect installed outdated packages, inject this check into your CI pipeline and even make a build fail in a severe scenario.
 For example, a severe scenario might be when an installed package is 5 patch commits behind (e.g. local version is 1.3.1 and repository version is 1.3.8) or it is tagged as deprecated by its author - kill the build and prevent deploying this version

-**Otherwise:** Your production will run packages that have been explicitly tagged by their author as risky
+**Anders:** Your production will run packages that have been explicitly tagged by their author as risky

 <br/><br/>

 ## ![✔] 4.10 Use production-like environment for e2e testing

 **TL;DR:** End to end (e2e) testing which includes live data used to be the weakest link of the CI process as it depends on multiple heavy services like DB.
 Use an environment which is as close to your real production environment as possible like a-continue (Missed -continue here, needs content.
-Judging by the **Otherwise** clause, this should mention docker-compose)
+Judging by the **Anders** clause, this should mention docker-compose)

-**Otherwise:** Without docker-compose, teams must maintain a testing DB for each testing environment including developers' machines, keep all those DBs in sync so test results won't vary across environments
+**Anders:** Without docker-compose, teams must maintain a testing DB for each testing environment including developers' machines, keep all those DBs in sync so test results won't vary across environments

 <br/><br/>